Am I subject to UBTI Tax on Unrelated Debt Financed Income in a Solo 401(k) Plan?

 When an IRA buys real estate that is leveraged with mortgage financing, it creates Unrelated Debt Financed Income (a type of Unrelated Business Taxable Income) on which taxes must be paid.
 A Solo 401(k) plan is exempt from UDFI pursuant to Internal Revenue Code Section 514(c)(9).

-With the UBTI tax rates at approximately 40% for 2018, the Solo 401(k) Plan offers real estate investors looking to use nonrecourse leverage in a transaction with a tax efficient solution.
+With the UBTI tax rates at approximately 35%, the Solo 401(k) Plan offers real estate investors looking to use nonrecourse leverage in a transaction with a tax efficient solution.

 Why does this Exemption Apply to 401(k) Plans and Not IRAs?